-The first Holy Imam (A) was born in the Sacred House, the Holy Kaaba, in Mecca in 600 A.D.
-The place of his birth was a sign of his position in the eyes of Allah and no one else has ever been born in the Holy Kaaba.
+The first Holy Imam (A) was born in the Sacred House, the Holy Ka'ba, in Mecca in 600 A.D.
+The place of his birth was a sign of his position in the eyes of Allah and no one else has ever been born in the Holy Ka'ba.

-Just before he was born, his mother Fatemah binte Assad came to the Holy Kaaba and knelt down to pray.
+Just before he was born, his mother Fatimah binte Asad came to the Holy Ka'ba and knelt down to pray.
 As she raised her head from her prayers, the wall of the sacred building split by a miracle.
 Abbas bin Abdul Muttalib and some of his companions watched in amazement as she walked into the building that closed behind her.
 As the door was locked, nobody could get in.
 Soon the news of this miraculous event had spread round Mecca.

-Fatemah binte Assad stayed in the Holy Kaaba for three days and on the fourth day she stepped out holding her baby in her arms.
+Fatimah binte Asad stayed in the Holy Ka'ba for three days and on the fourth day she stepped out holding her baby in her arms.
 The child had squeezed its eyes tightly shut and had not opened them since its birth.
-As she came out of the Holy Kaaba she saw that the Prophet (S) was anxiously waiting to receive the newly born child.
+As she came out of the Holy Ka'ba she saw that the Prophet (S) was anxiously waiting to receive the newly born child.
 He knew that this child would grow up to strengthen the cause of Islam and prove to be his right hand in the great mission that lay ahead.
 As he came into the arms of the Prophet (S), the Holy Imam (A) opened his eyes for the first time to look upon the blessed face of Prophethood.